-A second option for inner harbor dredge spoils would be "Thin Layer Deposition" (TLD), a system of spraying a slurry of dredged material over marshes.
+A second option for inner harbor dredge spoils would be "Thin Layer Placement" (TLP), a system of spraying a slurry of dredged material over marshes.
 As mentioned in Chapter 2, this process has been used to restore marshland in a number of southern and Atlantic Coast states.
 Extensive review of the current status of this method is available in Army Corps of Engineering websites.
 However, this is a new technology, needing significant developments, both for engineering and permitting.
 An advantage of the Duck/Mayo Creek estuary is that it would be possible to use the natural tidal cycle for deposition.
-A first step would be monitoring to confirm that the Duck Creek marsh is failing to keep pace with expected sea level rise.